pioneers/shepherd/setup/howtodocker.md

 ## Installing Docker

-Windows: install Docker Desktop
+ - Windows: install Docker Desktop
-Mac: install Docker Desktop
+ - Mac: install Docker Desktop
-Linux: install Docker for Linux
+ - Linux: install Docker for Linux.
 Linux users may need to add `sudo` to all Docker commands.

 ## Building the Image